kfoozminus/cheatsheets/kubernetes.md

 - kubedns server return A record
 - a pod in `foo` namespace will lookup `svc1` by `svc1` and a pod in another ns will look up this by `svc.foo`
 - A record: normal (not headless) services are assigned DNS A record for a name (resolves to `ClusterIP`). headless services are also assigned similarly `svcname.ns.svc.cluster.local`, but resolves to set of IPs of the pods. (enter a pod and use `nslookup` to check services. you'll get one ip for normal service and multiple ip's for headless service) clients have to consume the set or select using round robin
-- SRV record: for normal service, `_port-name._protocol.myservice.ns.svc.cluster.local` would resolve into port number and domain name `myservice.ns.svc.cluster.local` and for headless service, it would resolve into (for each pod) port number and pod domain `auto-generated-name-for-pod.myservice.ns.svc.cluster.local` QJenny
+- SRV record: for normal service, `_port-name._protocol.myservice.ns.svc.cluster.local` would resolve into port number and domain name `myservice.ns.svc.cluster.local` and for headless service, it would resolve into (for each pod) port number and pod domain `auto-generated-name-for-pod.myservice.ns.svc.cluster.local` UJenny

 - pod domain: `pod-ip-address.ns.pod.cluster.local` 1.2.3.4 would get DNS A record `1-2-3-4.default.pod.cluster.local` (with port 80)
 - you can't change any field in the pod spec other than image/activeDeadlineSeconds/tolerations